enormandeau/barque/README.md

 ## Running the pipeline

 - TODO (step by step, including preparing `primers.csv` and the udb database)

+## Citation

+When using **Barque**, please cite the following paper:

+- TODO Add citation information and link to paper

 ## License
 CC share-alike